 You can also update drivers using Device Manager.
 However, here is what happens in the background when you select Update Driver:

-In Windows 10 version 1909 and earlier, Windows install the highest-ranking driver from Windows update.
+Windows 11/10 version 1909 and earlier, Windows install the highest-ranking driver from Windows update.
 However, it doesn’t matter if the driver is classified as Automatic or Manual.

-In Windows 10 version 2004, Windows only searches driver on your local computer.
+In Windows 11/10 version 2004, Windows only searches drivers on your local computer.
 If it fails to find a driver, Device Manager shows a button labeled Search for updated drivers on Windows Update, which opens the Settings app to the Windows Update page.
-You can find this option by right-clicking on a device and select Properties.
+You can find this option by right-clicking on a device and selecting Properties.
 Then go to the Driver tab and click on Update.

-However, in the earlier versions of Windows, Device Manager used to download manual drivers on its own.
+However, in the earlier versions of Windows, Device Manager was used to download manual drivers independently.

 4] Windows Update

 Windows also update drivers using the Windows update functionality.
-It looks for drivers to upgrade on both scheduled and user-initiated Windows update.
+It looks for drivers to upgrade on both scheduled and user-initiated Windows updates.

 If a device has no applicable drivers available, it will raise a driver not found error, and there is no applicable Automatic driver.